-12. Special features
+10. Special features

 Through teaching on this programme, you will progressively develop your laboratory and critical analysis skills.
-You will begin by learning basic laboratory techniques and gradually progress to indepth experimental approaches such as gene editing.
-In doing so, you will acquire the skills needed to become an independent laboratory researcher, irrespective of your initial level of laboratory experience.
+You will begin by learning basic laboratory techniques and gradually progress to in-

 The programme is designed to give you group working opportunities through the various taught laboratory, workshop and research project elements that are embedded in the programme.
 Importantly, the 6-month laboratory project will give you the opportunity to experience real research by working with a research group of your choice.